edalorzo/fundamental-programming/README.rst

      });
   }

-In the code above, if the DAO fails to retrieve a record from the database due to e.g. a query timeout, Spring would wrap that failure into a `QueryTimeoutException`_ which is also a `TransientDataAccessException`_.
+In the code above, if the DAO fails to retrieve a record from the database due to e.g. a query timeout, Spring would wrap that failure into a `QueryTimeoutException`_ which is also a `TransientDataAccessException`_ and our ``RetryTemplate`` would retry that operation up to 3 times before it surrenders.

 **How about transient error models?**